 The committee’s vision statements regarding art integration, ballpark programming, and the Lowertown neighborhood are available here.

-Minutes for LBDCC meetings are available on the Capitol River Council website.
+The meeting schedule, agenda, and minutes for LBDCC meetings are available on the Capitol River Council website.